 2012 Tiffin 35QBA – 35′ Class A gas motorhome

-We purchased this newer gas powered, 4 slide, Class A bunkhouse Tiffin motorhome from a private party in 2014.
-It was 2 years old with 23,000 miles on it when we bought it.
-This was the RV we launched into full time RVing with.
-We lived, worked and traveled in this RV full time for almost four years and converted the bunkhouse into an office.
+We purchased this newer gas-powered, 4-slide, Class A bunkhouse Tiffin motorhome from a private party in 2014.
+It was two years old with 23,000 miles on it when we bought it.
+This was the RV we launched into full-time RVing with.
+We lived, worked, and traveled in this RV full-time for almost four years and converted the bunkhouse into an office.
 Take a look here.

 1999 Country Coach Intrigue – 40’ Class A diesel motorhome

 In March 2018, we purchased this RV from a dealership.
-This much older Class A diesel pusher motorhome had a single slideout, over 200k miles on the odometer, and was definitely in need of an Ultimate RV Makeover.
-We lived, worked and traveled full time in this motorhome for about two and a half years.
+This much older Class A diesel pusher motorhome had a single slideout, over 200k miles on the odometer, and needed an Ultimate RV Makeover.
+We lived, worked, and traveled full-time in this motorhome for about two and a half years.
 Take the original tour of it here.

 Next, here are our two part time RVs

 2019 Casita Freedom Deluxe – 17’ fiberglass travel trailer